What every best Clothes Dryers has:

 Although it's not totally tricked out, the Samsung DV42H5000EW has plenty of features for all but the most laundry-obsessed, owners say.
 Those include nine cycle settings; and the sensor settings are said to be very accurate, with the dryer turning off at the appropriate time for drying without over-drying.
-This Samsung dryer also comes with Smart Care, so you can troubleshoot any issues right from your smartphone.
+This dryer also comes with Samsung's Smart Care feature, so you can troubleshoot any issues right from your smartphone.
 One big plus, users note, is that this dryer is much faster than most, taking just about 40 minutes to dry an average load.

 Jonathan Chan at Reviewed.com is similarly impressed, calling the GE GTD65EBSJWS, "A solid option at a fair price."
-He says it runs a bit too hot, but also doesn't get clothes 100 percent dry, something that is considered a plus, as over-drying can shorten the life of your clothing.
+He says it runs a bit too hot, but it also doesn't get clothes 100 percent dry, something that is considered a plus, as over-drying can shorten the life of your clothing.
 His one quibble is that the lint trap is an awkward design that makes it difficult to remove the screen and put it back, a complaint we saw echoed in owner reviews.
 Still, that's a tiny complaint.

 In spite of its moderate price point, the GE GTD65EBSJWS boasts some pretty nice features, including 12 drying cycles and four temperature settings.
 The My Cycle option is very popular, as it allows you to program in a preferred cycle to make it faster to choose for subsequent use.
 Owners say the sensor cycles perform very well.

 The GE GTD65EBSJWS is only available in white.
-The gas powered option is available as the GE GTD65GBSJWS (Est. $800).
+The gas powered option is available as the GE GTD65GBSJWS (Est. $700).

-If your budget's even tighter, take a look at the Maytag MEDC215EW (Est. $500).
+If your budget's even tighter, take a look at the Maytag MEDC215EW (Est. $400).
 While Matthew Zahnzinger at Reviewed.com gives it a middling score of just 4.9 out of 10, he also says that it's a good choice if you just want dry clothes.

 Owners, however, are ecstatic.
 Based on thousands of reviews, the Maytag MEDC215EW is one of the highest-rated dryers we saw in any price class.
-Users praise the generous, 7 cubic feet capacity, and say it's quiet and dries fast on the normal cycle, but can be slow on heavier cycles.
+Users praise the generous, 7 cubic-foot capacity, and say it's quiet and dries fast on the normal cycle, but can be slow on heavier cycles.
 Those who were just looking for a basic, sturdy dryer say this Maytag offers outstanding quality, features and value for the price.
 Those features include 15 cycle options as well as three temperature options.